kentrikos/aws-bootstrap/docs/how-to-start.md

     * operations account (with VPC and at least 1 private subnet per Availability Zone)
     * application account (with VPC including 3 public and 3 private subnets and NAT Gateway(s))
     * please ensure at least /27 subnets everywhere (/26 recommended)
+    * please use short domain-name in DHCP options set for your VPC (Kubernetes hostnames "ip-NNN-NNN-NNN-NNN.DOMAIN_NAME" cannot exceed 63 characters)
     * VPC peering between the 2 accounts (operations/advanced, including DNS resolution)
     * currently only scenario where operations account uses HTTP proxy is supported
     * access to both accounts with AWS console or aws-cli with highly-administrative roles